The journey of a chocolate maker

 Although not what it was designed for, and possibly not what it should be used for, my little indian spice grinder worked perfectly, I had finally created Chocolate!

-What began as a simple side project, started to consume me as my passion for making my own chocolate grew.
+What began as a simple side project, started to consume me as my passion for making my own bean to bar chocolate grew.
 My chief tasters of family and friends were enjoying what I was making, and as word got around people asked if they could buy my chocolate, which was a bizarre concept considering how it all started.
 Then in August 2015, the owners of a now very popular coffee shop called Bond St Coffee approached me and wanted to buy and use my chocolate for their hot chocolates!

 So launched J.Cocoa.